 This course provides an introduction to epidemiologic methods and overview of the role of epidemiology in studies of disease etiology and in the planning, delivery and evaluation of health services.
 The population-based approach to the collection and analysis of health data will be emphasized throughout the course.
 Through textbook reading, problems sets, class discussion and review ofthe recent literature, students will become acquainted with the basic designs of epidemiologic studies in theory and in practice.
 Students will develop the basic skills necessary to use epidemiologic knowledge and methods as the basis for scientific public health practice.
-Please note, the online version of this course has a synchronous component (live online class sessions).
-The day/time will be listed in the course register.
+Background in elementary statistics is a prerequisite for this course.

 In this course, students will focus on the business of health care and the financial competencies needed to manage complex health care organizations.
 This course integrates the basic principles of accounting, finance, and health care economics with business planning.
 It is designed to facilitate the student’s knowledge and application of financial principles in the health care setting.
 Course content includes an overview of the health care landscape, basics of health insurers, introduction to budgeting, cost-benefit analysis, an overview of the financial planning cycle, operating budget development and labor variance analysis.
 The course culminates with an opportunity for students to apply their skill sets in performing an environmental scan and developing a business case.

 This course approaches statistics from both applied and theoretical perspectives in order to develop an understanding of the ways that data are analyzed and reported.
 The course is situated in healthcare data analytics and the varied ways existing/new data is analyzed and results communicated.
 Focus is given to learning the appropriate application, including decision-making for analysis plan, and interpretation of statistical analyses.
-The course addresses data transformation, effect size and power analysis for determining sample sizes, confidence intervals, and parametric and non-parametric statistical tests including t-tests, analysis of variance, chi square, correlations, multiple and logistic regression and other methods of analyses for continuous and categorical data.
+The course addresses data transformation, effect size and power analysis, clinical significance, parametric and non-parametric statistical tests including t-tests, analysis of variance, chi square, correlation, linear and logistic regression and other methods of analyses for continuous and categorical data.
 Emphasis is placed on understanding why statistical methods are chosen, developing a cohesive analysis plan, applying best practices for data preparation and management, executing an analysis and using statistical software programs, including conduct of analyses, review of output and interpretation using existing software programs.

 This is the second in the series of three project courses.
 The focus of this course is the development of a complete project proposal.
-This course provides an overview of the concepts, procedures and fundamental processes of project management for Doctor of Nursing Practice students.
-Principles, tools and techniques of project management within an integrative framework are reviewed and applied to the chosen project.
-Students develop a proposal for an evidence-based project that addresses a health promotion and community health concern, clinical problem, integration of technology/informatics in care or a policy-related issue.
-Students will finalize a project management plan.
+This course provides an overview of the concepts, procedures and fundamental processes of project management for Doctor of Nursing Practice (DNP) students.
+Principles, tools, and techniques of project management within an integrative framework are reviewed and applied to the development of the DNP project.
+Students will finalize a project management plan that advances high quality, equitable and accessible health care.
 Students will continue to meet with key stakeholders and members within healthcare agency and/or communities of interest where the project is being implemented.
 This course offers individualized faculty guidance and mentored opportunities for the planning process.